Dancan254/TaskManagementApi/README.md

 # Task Management API with Tags and Google Calendar Sync

-🛠️ Detailed Setup Instructions
+Setup Instructions

-This document provides a comprehensive, step-by-step guide to setting up the database and configuring the Google Calendar API credentials for the Task Management API.
+This document provides step-by-step guide to setting up the database and configuring the Google Calendar API credentials for the Task Management API.

 ## 1. Prerequisites